2026 Cook County Reassessment: What South and West Suburban Commercial Property Owners Need to Know

 What Is the Triennial Reassessment?

 Cook County reassesses property values every three years on a rotating schedule.
 The north and northwest suburbs were reassessed in 2024 with the next cycle in 2027.
-The south and southwest suburbs were reassessed in 2025 with the next in 2028.
-The City of Chicago triad is being reassessed now in 2026, with the following reassessment in 2029.
+The City of Chicago was reassessed in 2025 with the next in 2028.
+The south and southwest suburban triad is being reassessed now in 2026, with the following reassessment in 2029.

 During a reassessment year, the Assessor reviews and updates the fair market value estimate for every property in the triad.
 This is when the biggest assessment changes happen.